Hans Sloane

+Sloane's London estate was bequeathed to his daughter, Elizabeth, who was married to the 2nd Baron Cadogan, in which family the estate remains.

 Early life and family

-Sloane was born into an Anglo-Irish family on 16 April 1660 at Killyleagh, a village on the south-western shores of Strangford Lough in County Down in Ulster, the northern province in Ireland.
-Hans Sloane was the seventh and last child of Alexander Sloane who died when Hans was six years old.
-Alexander Sloane was a collecting general of taxes for County Down and 1st Earl of Clanbrassil James Hamilton's agent. (c.
-1618–1659), and brother to James Sloane, MP (1655–1704).
-It is said that Sarah Hicks (Hans's mother), was an English woman who moved to Killyleagh as Anne Carey's companion when she married James Hamilton.
-Sloane's paternal family had migrated from Ayrshire, in the south-west of Scotland, and settled in east Ulster under King James VI and I. The Sloane children, including Hans, were taken up by the Hamilton family and had much of their early tuition conducted within the Killyleagh Castle library.
+Sloane was born into a family of partial Ulster-Scots descent on 16 April 1660 at Killyleagh, a village on the south-western shores of Strangford Lough in County Down in Ulster, the northern province in Ireland.
+He was the seventh and last child of Alexander Sloane, who died when Hans was six years old.
+Alexander Sloane was a collector general of taxes for County Down and an agent for the Earl of Clanbrassil.
+His brother, James Sloane, was a Member of the Irish Parliament.
+It is said that Sarah Hicks (Hans's mother) was an Englishwoman who moved to Killyleagh as Anne Carey's companion when Anne married Lord Clanbrassil.
+Sloane's paternal family were Ulster-Scots, having migrated from Ayrshire in the south-west of Scotland; they settled in east Ulster during the Plantation of Antrim and Down, which was slightly separate from the wider Plantation of Ulster, under King James VI and I. The Sloane children, including Hans, were taken up by the Hamilton (or Clanbrassil) family and had much of their early tuition within the Killyleagh Castle library.
 Out of Alexander's sons, only three reached adulthood: Hans, William, and James.
-The graveyards of Henry and John Sloane can be found in Killyleagh's parish courtyard; both brothers died in their childhood.
+The graveyards of Henry and John Sloane can be found in Killyleagh's churchyard; both brothers died in their childhood.
 The eldest brother James was elected a Member of Parliament for Roscommon and Killyleagh in 1692.
 John Sloane later became an MP of Thetford and a barrister of the Inner Temple, spending most of his time in London.

-Like many other Scots 'Planters' in Ulster during the seventeenth-century, the Sloane name was almost certainly of Gaelic origin, Sloane probably being an anglicisation of Ó Sluagháin.
+Like many other Scots "Planters" in Ulster during the seventeenth-century, the Sloane name was almost certainly of Gaelic origin, Sloane probably being an anglicisation of Ó Sluagháin.

 As a youth, Sloane collected objects of natural history and other curiosities.
 This led him to the study of medicine, which he did in London, where he studied botany, materia medica, surgery and pharmacy.
 His collecting habits made him useful to John Ray and Robert Boyle.
 After four years in London he travelled through France, spending some time at Paris and Montpellier, and stayed long enough at the University of Orange-Nassau to take his MD degree there in 1683; he was hired as an assistant to prominent physician Thomas Sydenham who gave the young man valuable introductions to practice.
 He returned to London with a considerable collection of plants and other curiosities, of which the former were sent to Ray and utilised by him for his History of Plants.